tikishen/comment_app_project/README.md

 Now click the publish button after entering the comment in `MyCommentInput` and you will see the data that `MyCommentApp` prints on the console:
 ![Comment](https://github.com/tikishen/comment_app_project/blob/master/image/Comment-7.png)

-Then modify the `CommentList` to allow our app to display a list of comments:
+Modify the `CommentList` to allow our app to display a list of comments:
 ```
 // CommentList.js
 import React, { Component } from 'react';